shred/flattr4j/src/site/markdown/async.md

 The other extension is `PaginatedFlattrCallable`, which represents Flattr calls with a paginated result.
 With the `page` and `count` property, you can select the desired page number and number of records per page.
 Since every `FlattrCallable` is stateful and stores its parameters, it is actually quite easy to repeat a Flattr method with a different page selection: just change the `page` property and re-queue the `FlattrCallable` instance.

+Note that up to _flattr4j_ v2.13, `FlattrCallable`s were serializable.
+However the serizalization was broken beyond repair and actually never worked, so it has been removed.

 ## RoboSpice

 [RoboSpice](https://github.com/stephanenicolas/robospice) is a framework for asynchorous execution of long-running tasks on Android.